Terms of Service

 1. Play well with others

-Respect is a core value on Storium.
-Always treat your fellow players, narrators, moderators, and Storium staff with respect.
+Storium seeks to be a refuge of kindness on an often-troubled internet.
+Always treat your fellow players, narrators, moderators, and Storium staff with both empathy and respect.

 Embody Storium’s spirit of collaboration by following these principles: